gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 **(Option #1)**

-   Project assignment 1: 5
+   Project assignment 1: 10

-   Project assignment 2: 10
+   Project assignment 2: 15

-   Project assignment 3: 40
+   Project assignment 3: 10

-   Project assignment 4: 10
+   Project assignment 4: 15

    Project assignment 5: 10

-   Lab day assignments : 5
+  Project assignment 6: 15

+  Home works: 10

   Final exam: 15

-   Class participation:  5

 **Option #2: Research track**

-Projects #1-#3, part-2  are the same as option #1.
+Projects #1-#3, project #5, homework  are the same as option #1.

-Project #3 part-3, Project #4, Project #5 and Final exam can be substituted with a research project.
+Project #4,  Project #6,  and Final exam can be substituted with a research project.

 The research project topics will be announced in the later semester.

+Research project options are limited to the students who have shown good standing in the course.